 Massachusetts Living Will Attorneys

 A Living Will, also commonly referred to as an Advance Health Care Directive is a legal document that is very similar to a Healthcare Proxy in that it allows you to formally set forth your wishes concerning medical treatment in the event you become incapacitated or terminally ill.
 However, Living Wills are generally only used in the case of a terminal illness.
+Unlike a last will and testament, a living will does not direct where your property goes.

 A Living Will allows you to state your decisions as to your future medical treatment in life-threatening situations and, in particular, to specify the circumstances under which certain life-prolonging treatments will be desired.
 In addition to general preferences, some people incorporate religious beliefs and other considerations, making your wishes known to trusted family members and medical professionals by taking the guesswork and uncertainty away from those charged with making your care decisions.